deco3500/newsbias/README.md

 ### 2.2 Fact Check
 User can submit a quote and a link to an article to be fact checked by a team of community leaders i.e. "Fact Checkers".
 Users can apply to become fact-checkers via a form on the website.

 Articles will be given a "rating", computed by a series of weighted parameters which 3 members of the fact-checking team must answer independently.

+Results of a fact check can be easily shared by a user to social media chanels and email.

 **Possible guidelines/parameters for fact check**
 * Is the content factually correct?
 (All aspects / most aspects / few aspects / no aspects)